RedHatWorkshops/openshiftv3-ops-workshop/managing_users_overview.md

 By default, openshift uses `htpasswd` and a "flat file" for authentication.
 Take a look at this configuration.

 ```
-grep -A4 "Local Authentication" /etc/origin/master/master-config.yaml
+grep -A9 identityProviders /etc/origin/master/master-config.yaml
+  identityProviders:
+  - challenge: true
+    login: true
+    mappingMethod: claim
-    name: "Local Authentication"
+    name: htpasswd_auth
     provider:
       apiVersion: v1
-      file: /etc/origin/openshift-passwd
+      file: /etc/openshift/openshift-passwd
       kind: HTPasswdPasswordIdentityProvider
+  masterCA: ca-bundle.crt
 ```

-This configuration says that when a users tires to login; send the request to this flat file.
+This configuration says that when a users tries to login; send the request to this flat file.
 Take a look at the users currently on the system.

 ```
 oc get users